Dr. Kathleen Moore FACULTY Excellence AWARD

 Section 3: List your contributions to women through teaching, scholarship, professional associations, volunteerism, leadership activities and institutional welfare.

-Section 5: Demonstrate activity in scholarly presentations at professional conferences, associations and learned societies and disseminates current knowledge to students.
+Section 4: Demonstrate activity in scholarly presentations at professional conferences, associations and learned societies, and the dissemination of knowledge to students.

 Section 5: Provide a letter of nomination describing the nominee's overall achievement and its significance from a department chair or institute/center/program director with an endorsement by the dean.

 - Application must be for a single individual, joint/team applications are not accepted.

 - Assistant professors may apply for the institutional-based award, the university-wide award, and the Valerie D Riddle, M.D.
 Award in Health.
 Applicants will be awarded in a single category.

 - The Dr. Kathleen Moore Faculty Excellence Award is an equal opportunity award, although preference will be given to female candidates.